 Butterflies are a crafter's delight.
 They're such eye-catching creatures and have inspired countless artists and designers to capture their elegant beauty.
 Butterflies are particularly beloved by crochet enthusiasts because crochet is an ideal medium for creating intricate, lacy butterfly shapes and patterns.
 From blankets to scarves and appliques to stuffed toys, these free patterns will keep you busy with butterflies for some time.

 01 of 10

-This fascinating and eye-catching pattern is part baby blanket, part baby cocoon, and part costume.
+This fascinating and eye-catching pattern is one part baby blanket, one part baby cocoon, and one part costume.
 It is a ton of fun and would make a great gift for an expecting mother.

 This free pattern was designed by Michele Wilcox.
-It features the brilliantly colored, super soft yarn found in Red Heart's Anne Geddes Baby Yarn collection.
+It features the brilliantly colored, super-soft yarn found in the Anne Geddes Baby Yarn collection.

 02 of 10